christian1512-FE/Ticket-001-Code-Refactored/README.md

 *Changed the footers <div class> to <footer class>

-*Changed the heading attribute <h2> on footer to <h4> so it falls in sequental order."
+*Changed the heading attribute <h2> on footer to <h4> so it falls in sequental order.